-Intoxicants are risky business if you have attention deficit disorder (ADD ADHD).
+Intoxicants are risky business if you have attention deficit disorder (ADHD).
 A recent survey found that more than 15 percent of adults with the disorder had abused or were dependent upon alcohol or drugs during the previous year.
 That's nearly triple the rate for adults without ADHD.
 Alcohol and marijuana were the substances most commonly abused.

 “Abuse isn't about how much you're doing or how often it happens.
 It's about how your use affects your relationships, health, work, school, and your standing with the law,” says Wendy Richardson, a marriage and family therapist and certified addiction specialist in Soquel, California.
 “If you have difficulties in these areas and you keep on using, you definitely have a problem.”